OpenCyphal/pycyphal/CONTRIBUTING.rst

 Coding conventions
 ------------------

-Please follow the `Zubax Python coding conventions <https://kb.zubax.com/x/_oAh>`_.
-Compliance is mostly enforced automatically by the test suite.
+Consistent code formatting is enforced automatically with `Black <https://github.com/psf/black>`_.
-Some of the rules cannot be easily enforced automatically, so please keep an eye out for those.
+The only non-default (and non-PEP8) setting is that the line length is set to 120 characters.
+Be sure to integrate Black with your IDE.
+CI/CD pipelines will fail unless the code is formatted properly.

-It is particularly important to ensure that none of the entities, including sub-modules, that are not part of the library API are reachable from outside the package.
+Ensure that none of the entities, including sub-modules, that are not part of the library API are reachable from outside the package.
 This means that every module, class, function, etc. defined in the library should be named with a leading underscore, unless it a part of the public library API